akingdom/akingdom.github.io/articles/AK_on_Jane_Austen.md

 # Jane Austen - Thoughts on Writing - for Aspiring Authors
-Jane Austen’s approach to writing, as glimpsed in her manuscripts, letters, and observations, provides a wealth of guidance for writers.
+Jane Austen’s approach to writing, as glimpsed in her manuscripts, letters and observations.

 [![Young Jane Austen](JaneAusten_media/final-Jane-Austen-redux-by-AK-thumb.png)](JaneAusten_media/final-Jane-Austen-redux-by-AK.png)
 *My arrangement of a portrait of a confirmed portrait of Jane Austen*